 - On site supervision & training for initial work party or orientation session for volunteers or team leaders.

-- An Adopt A Park Kit that will be tailored to the needs of your group but may include items such as:
+- An Adopt A Park Kit that will be tailored to the needs of your group for each individual work party or the duration of your agreement and may include items such as:

 - Safety vests for your group members/leaders to wear during work in the park.

 - Garbage bags & Litter Pickers

 - Unused supplies to be returned to the city when commitment is completed.

 - Pick up and disposal of collected litter or invasive plant material (schedule to be coordinated with Parks Staff).

 - A two year commitment of time and effort (Adopt-a-Park Program Groups will visit a designated park a minimum of 6 times over the year – preferably more frequently)